 Dwarf beans love warmth and they also grow very quickly.
 They are the first to produce beans compared to the Cobra beans.
 Also, these beans can be eaten whole so there is no waiting time for them to mature.

-Sowing and planting is similar to the Cobra beans above and again I prefer to direct sow them outdoors.
+Sowing and planting is similar to the Cobra beans above and you can sow them directly outside if slugs are not an issue in your patch.
+Otherwise, simply start them indoors first and then harden them before planting them outside.
 As they grow quickly, these are great to sow in the the summer months.
-Especially after you have removed lettuces which may have gone to seed.
+Especially after you have removed lettuce which starts to flower in the heat.

 Problems in Growing Dwarf Beans

 Similar to Cobra beans, dwarf beans are susceptible to black fly but nasturtiums are a real bonus as a neighbour!
 Slugs may also be an issue but I have found that a local slug pub will detract them happily.
 This is a container like a recycled clean yogurt tub sunk in the soil with some beer poured into it.
-Slugs love the smell of beer so will prefer it to your young bean seedlings!
+Slugs love the smell of beer so will prefer it to your young bean seedlings and drown in the beer!

 Enjoy Growing Beans

 So whichever variety or type you decide on, enjoy growing them and fresh harvests will not be too far.
 Homegrown beans are so delicious and worth growing them even in a pot or a planter if you do not have a garden.
+You can also grow all three , that way you will an extended season of beans.
 Happy growing!